trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

-Just when everything looked perfect and they thought they had it all figured out, they find out that that's not the case really.
+Just when everything looked perfect and they thought they had it all figured out, they find out that that's not the case .
 Somewhere along the way they did a mistake that now makes them drop their promised lead times on the products.
 It's still not like they are planning but more of an reaction game.
-Changing the throughput means changing the dynamics of their complex system, and that means they have to change the way they do things, buffering up more or less inventory, depending on the throughput they actually have.
+Changing the throughput means changing the dynamics of their complex system, and that means they have to change the way they do things, buffering up more or less inventory, depending on the throughput they  have.

 ## Chapter 40